 With topical products, CBD is obtained from cannabis (hemp) plants and infused into a carrier oil such as coconut oil, or olive oil.
 These fats promote the absorption and efficacy of this cannabinoid.

-As a result of its interaction with the body’s endocannabinoid system (ECS), CBD provides a variety of health benefits, such as the alleviation of localized skin issues (like pain, inflammation, and discomfort) while also promoting general skin health.
+As a result of its interaction with the body’s endocannabinoid system (ECS), CBD provides a variety of health benefits, such as skincare and the alleviation of localized skin issues (like pain, inflammation, and discomfort) while also promoting general skin health.
 In the United States, the use of CBD oil (derived from hemp) is legal as long as it contains less than 0.3% THC.

 In this post, we’ll delve into the benefits of CBD oil for skin care and how it works.